kubernetes-sigs/azuredisk-csi-driver/docs/enhancements/feat-add-ability-to-tune-azuredisk-performance-parameters.md

 - We will consider a `manual` perf tuning mode where users will be able to define their own perf profile by means of a CRD or a ConfigMap.
-- We will consider to expose more perf profiles for `Auto` perf tuning mode, tailor made for different IO characterstics.
+- We will consider exposing more perf profiles for `Auto` perf tuning mode, tailor made for different IO characterstics.
-- We will consider to expand perf optimization for HDD and UltraDisks.
+- We will consider expanding perf optimization for HDD and UltraDisks.
+- We will consider expanding perf optimization for other disk drivers such as NVME etc.
+- We will consider expanding perf optimization for other OS' such as Windows.